Your cart is currently empty!

 Do I need to have a camera?

 Nope!
-The BDC provides all necessary equipment for students during their time in the program.
-This includes analog cameras, digital cameras, and laptops for use onsite with the full Adobe Creative Suite.
+The BDC provides all the equipment you’ll need during the program—analog and digital cameras, plus onsite access to laptops with the full Adobe Creative Suite.

 If I was already in the BDC Youth Photo League do I need to apply again?